 - Have a clear-cut management plan based on objectives.

 - Engage in third party certification to ensure practices are up to date.

 - Replant trees to replace the ones you remove.

 - Know which trees should be harvested and which ones shouldn’t.

 - Thin the tree populations to promote healthier growth when appropriate.

 - Implement actions to reduce wildfire risk.

 - Constantly monitor the health of the forest.

 Treat the earth well: It was not given to you by your parents, it was loaned to you by your children.
 We do not inherit the earth from our ancestors, we borrow it from our children.Native American proverb

 Just because things are going well right now doesn’t mean they always will be in the future.
 The word sustain means to continuously undergo.
 It means standing up to the test of time.
 How much forest will be left for future generations and will it be enough?
 The decline has slowed down but it’s still declining.
 Each minute, 85 acres of the world’s forest land is destroyed.
+If you're looking to grab some up while you still can, browse our timberland for sale.
 Although there’s not one concrete definition, it’s critical to implement sustainable forestry right here right now.
 Forests must be a renewable resource and are central to the economy while enriching the lives of all living things on the earth.